Faculty Manual

 Inclement Weather

 Inclement weather closures and other certain campus emergencies are announced through the FDU Alert system.
 FDU has implemented the FDU Alert system to expand and enhance its emergency notification methods.
 In the event of an emergency, FDU Alert may be used to provide pertinent information and instructions to FDU students, faculty and staff through voice, text messaging and/or E-mail.
-FDU Alert uses the a mass notification system that sends emergency messages instantly and simultaneously to registered mobile phones, wireless devices and E-mail addresses.
+FDU Alert uses a mass notification system that sends emergency messages instantly and simultaneously to registered mobile phones, wireless devices and E-mail addresses.

 Independent Contractors